Home Accidents, Deaths and Injuries: Statistics and Facts

 Extreme temperatures caused 1,200 preventable home deaths in 2023, with older adults being the most at risk.
 Heat-related fatalities often result from dehydration and prolonged exposure, while cold-related deaths are commonly due to hypothermia in poorly heated homes.

-To reduce risks, maintain proper ventilation during heat waves, ensure reliable home heating in colder months, and use weather-appropriate clothing.
-These simple actions can significantly protect the elderly and other at-risk individuals.
+Maintain proper ventilation during heat waves, ensure reliable home heating in colder months and use weather-appropriate clothing.
+This protects the elderly and other vulnerable people.

 injury icon